mozilla/DeepSpeech/doc/USING.rst

 Getting the pre-trained model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to use the pre-trained English model for performing speech-to-text, you can download it (along with other important inference material) from the DeepSpeech `releases page <https://github.com/mozilla/DeepSpeech/releases>`_.
+If you want to use the pre-trained English model for performing speech-to-text, you can download it (along with other important inference material) from the Mozilla Voice STT `releases page <https://github.com/mozilla/DeepSpeech/releases>`_.
 Alternatively, you can run the following command to download the model files in your current directory:

 .. code-block:: bash